Install Nova Compute

 nova-placement-apiUPDATE:

 nova-consoleauthis no longer separate.
-It is included innova-apiandnova-novncproxy.- If
+It is included innova-apiandnova-novncproxy.- Placement API is packaged separately as

 -